team-vision2020/final-update-md/main.md

 o eur etraciecures ae o otan o eults i te olo soramera infation fo the artere eae thee  reionreon ad ply i echne  t prole sae crae a conotona eura net that tae in   ima, ps the tht cooutiona lae oe a oo ae an o y connete laer eore pas i throu  ot ae  otut  proility eor of w fiter the models the ae ae ee pased throu.
 We use categorical cross-entropy loss function and the Adam optimizer [^Adam] to train our neural network model.

   further we compared the use of ReLU and leaky ReLU activation function in our network.
-We found that the use of ReLU often caused our network to not train at all and found that leaky ReLU provide vastly superior results.
+We found that the use of ReLU often caused our network to not train at all and found that leaky ReLU  provides vastly superior results.
 We further determined the non-activation slope of leaky ReLU experimentally to be 0.3

 One problem we encountered was that because each image passes through 6 different filters and each of these images are in our dataset, we have to ensure that our model has not seen the images before to avoid memorizing previous image color distributions to obtain good results in the testing set.
 Therefore, we utilize a completely different set of base images for the training and testing set.